BRAIN-Lab-AI/Artificial-Intelligence-in-Ophthalmology-Fundus-Based-Deep-Learning-for-Glaucoma-Detection/README.md

 - **Conditional Generation:** The process where outputs are generated based on auxiliary inputs, such as textual descriptions.

 ### Problem Statements
-- **Problem 1:** Achieving high-resolution and detailed images using conventional diffusion models remains challenging.
-- **Problem 2:** Existing models suffer from slow inference times during the image generation process.
-- **Problem 3:** There is limited capability in performing style transfer and generating diverse artistic variations.
+- **Problem 1:** Dataset Limitation: Most of the papers found have been using private datasets, which are not publicly available.
+- **Problem 2:** It is limited to a specific scope.
+In other words, most of the papers have collected datasets from their own region.
+Consequently, the models generalize to all types of images in different countries.
+- **Problem 3:** Most of the paper focuses on classification, rather than trying more advanced techniques such as segmentation, object detection, or even image captioning.
+- **Problem 4:** Universal Model: Do these models work to classify or detect other retinal diseases?
+This is one of the limitations in the previous papers.

 ### Loopholes or Research Areas
 - **Evaluation Metrics:** Lack of robust metrics to effectively assess the quality of generated images.